ismaelw/laratex/README.md

 To fix this issue you have to use the `{!! !!}` statement so that unescaped text is written to your tex template.

+### Using graphics inside of your LaTeX files

+Where exactly pdflatex looks for graphics included inside of a .tex file I am not really sure.
+What helped me the most was to always give the absolute path to a graphic like `\includegraphics[scale=0.06]{/absolute/path/to/www/storage/graphics/file.pdf}` for example.
+If you have a better working idea please help me and share your knowledge with me :)

 ### Download a PDF file